theory-in-dh/conceptual_forays/README.md

 # Conceptual Forays: A Corpus-based Study of “Theorytellings” in Digital Humanities Journals

-In this reporitory we present the results and papers for our research about the status of theory in the digital humanities.
+In this repository we present the results and code for our research about the status of theory in the digital humanities.

 # DH 2022